-A - On all Gabriel Ash Classic greenhouses, lean-to's and vinehouses cedar panels may be fitted instead of glass at a moderate cost.
+A - On All Gabriel Ash Classic Structures, cedar panels may be fitted instead of glass at a moderate cost.

 A - Greenhouse staging is the slatted cedar potting/work bench normally positioned at waist height.
 Shelving is the narrower slatted storage platform that is positioned above the greenhouse staging.

 A - Whilst many of our greenhouses are designed for easy self assembly we also offer a service to erect and glaze your greenhouse anywhere in the world for an additional fee.
 All our coldframes are delivered on a supply only basis and designed for easy self assembly.

 A - Yes, all Gabriel Ash greenhouses and glasshouses come complete with gutters and 1½" (40mm) down pipes; these standard aluminium pipes are easily adapted to fit water butts.